douyw/sqlpp11gen/README.md

   rails generate sqlpp11gen:tab NAME [OUTPUT_PATH] [FILENAME_PREFIX] [FILENAME_EXT] [options]
 ```

--The `NAME` is neccessary, it's the name of your table you want to generate code from.
+- The `NAME` is neccessary, it's the table name you want to generate code from.
--`OUTPUT_PATH` allows you to specify the output path for the generated code.
+- `OUTPUT_PATH` allows you to specify the output path for the generated code.
 The default path is 'app/cxxes'.
--`FILENAME_PREFIX` allows you to append a filename prefix.
+- `FILENAME_PREFIX` allows you to append a filename prefix.
 The default one is 'tab_'.
--`FILENAME_EXT` allows you to choose the filename ext.
+- `FILENAME_EXT` allows you to choose the filename ext.
 The default one is 'hpp'.

 2) Run with one parameter